 "We knew it was going to be that kind of a game and that the best defense would win this game," Bengals safety Chris Crocker said.
 "That's all [Bengals defensive coordinator Mike Zimmer] talked about."

-At least for this season, it is time to put Cincinnati's defense in the same category as the defenses of the Steelers and Baltimore Ravens.
+At least for this season, it is time to put Cincinnati's defense in the same category as the defenses of the Stealers and Baltimore Ravens.

-In fact, when the Bengals played head-to-head against the Ravens and Steelers this season, it was Cincinnati's unit that stood out by making a majority of the key plays.
+In fact, when the Bengals played head-to-head against the Ravens and Stealers this season, it was Cincinnati's unit that stood out by making a majority of the key plays.